 In the last steps, researchers compared the effect of methylglyoxal on the hBD-2’s role in the immune system.
-In immune defense system, defensins not only inhibit the entry of microbes into the body but also alter the immune system of the invaders.
+In the immune defense system, defensins not only inhibit the entry of microbes into the body but also alter the immune system of the invaders.
 These mechanisms constitute the adaptive and innate immune system that can identify and destroy the microbes.

 Therefore, Williams and Kiselar along with a professor of physiology and biophysics George Dubyak examined the chemo-attracting ability of the MGO-treated hBD-2 and untreated hBD-2.
-In which they found that untreated hBD-2 attracted the human immune cells while MGO-treated hBD-2 were unable to attract the human immune cells.
+In which they found that untreated hBD-2 attracted the human immune cells while MGO-treated hBD-2 was unable to attract the human immune cells.

 However, in the next step, it is necessary to carry out the experiments in an animal model or on human tissue to verify these harmful effects of the dicarbonyls on the β-defensins among the people with diabetes.
 In addition, dicarbonyls may also affect human antimicrobial peptides other than β-defensins and ultimately their antimicrobial and chemoattractive functions get altered.

-Williams also said that our body has defense mechanisms to balance such dicarbonyls but in people with chronic disease such as diabetes, these defense mechanisms may be overwhelmed.
+Williams also said that our body has defense mechanisms to balance such dicarbonyls but in people with chronic diseases such as diabetes, these defense mechanisms may be overwhelmed.
 Disturbed mechanism of balancing the dicarbonyls results in the accumulation of dicarbonyls that eventually overwhelms the ability of β-defensins against the inflammation and infection.

-For now, blood sugar level can be controlled by diet and medicine that maintains the dicarbonyls-β-defensins at a particular level.
+For now, blood sugar levels can be controlled by diet and medicine that maintains the dicarbonyls-β-defensins at a particular level.
 Therefore, there is a great need to develop an effective antimicrobial peptide and antihyperglycemic drugs that are not affected by the dicarbonyls and also helps to neutralize the dicarbonyls.

 Reference: Journal of Public Library of Science